 2. What is the average play time for solo board games?

-Each board game for single players comes with different time durations and these solo board games range from 30 minutes to three to four hours of playtime.
+Each board game for single players comes with a different gameplay duration, and these solo board games offer 30 minutes to three to four hours of playtime.
 It depends on how much time the player wants to spend on a board game or if they are ready to put that extra effort into advanced-level board games.

 Playing board games can become a productive hobby as it stimulates the mind to think, reason, and implement action.
 Also, it can be a welcome change from your daily digital overdose.
 This assorted list of the best single player board games has something for everyone with varied preferences.
 Grab some snacks, play some ambient background music, and open your favorite solo board game for an adventurous, exciting, and rewarding time.